Updated Oct. 9, 2020

 HIDOE Digital Transformation for Learning Plan reflects our equity focus for school year 2020-21 - equity of access to technology, pushing digital supports into communities, ʻohana help desk and expansion of HIDOE's distance learning platform.

 The recent distance-learning survey data from teachers, principals, secondary students and families show that students generally have fair access to devices and internet connectivity.
 However, needs vary by complex areas and school communities.

 Families who report having children in foster care, living in shelters, living with other families due to economic hardships, or living in public housing report having less computers and devices available for their child’s distance learning and access to reliable internet access.
 Survey results also show students and families identifying as Native Hawaiian and Pacific Islanders are less likely to have sufficient devices and reliable internet connectivity for distance learning.

-Statewide, over 20,000 devices and over 750 hotspots were distributed to students during the closing of school buildings in spring 2020.
+Schools continue to distribute devices and hotspots to students doing distance learning.
+The Department continues to work towards ensuring that all students have access to devices and connectivity distance learning, with 49,244 devices purchased or currently being purchased, as well as 17,347 hotspots purchased.
 Principals prioritized distribution of devices by parent request, economically challenged families including homeless and migrant populations, students with disabilities, English language learners, and students in specific grades.
 The Department continues to work towards ensuring that all students have access to devices and connectivity for distance learning.